uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 The software will have to let HMRC know that the customer is ready to submit a final declaration.
 To do this, you must call the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/4.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint with the ```finalDeclaration``` parameter set to true.
 This has the following consequences:

-* It starts the final declaration process in HMRC.
+* it starts the final declaration process in HMRC
-* It triggers the business validation rules (which, if violated, produce errors rather than warnings).
+* it triggers the business validation rules (which, if violated, produce errors rather than warnings)
-* It generates a final liability calculation.
+* it generates a final liability calculation
-* The software must then quote the ```calculationId```when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/4.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint.
+* the software must then quote the ```calculationId```when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/4.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint

 ### Calculations that produce errors